achevrot/impunity/README.md

 ![License](https://img.shields.io/pypi/l/impunity.svg) [![Checked with mypy](https://img.shields.io/badge/mypy-checked-blue.svg)](https://mypy.readthedocs.io/) [![Code style: black](https://img.shields.io/badge/code%20style-black-black.svg)](https://github.com/psf/black)

-**impunity** is a Python library consisting of **a single decorator** function designed to ensure consistency among physical quantities manipulated by the function.
-Compared to other libraries (pint, etc.), it has **a minimal overhead on performance** because units are unknown at runtime, only through static analysis.
+**impunity** is a Python library consisting of **a single decorator** function designed to ensure consistency among physical quantities.
+Compared to other libraries (pint, etc.), it has **a minimal overhead on performance** because units are only manipulated through static analysis and disappear at runtime.

-impunity is based on Python flexible variable and function annotations ([PEP 593](https://peps.python.org/pep-0593/)) and checks consistency between variable and arguments of functions.
-If physical units are consistent, automatic conversion is applied by rewriting the code of the function if necessary.
+impunity is based on Python “flexible variable and function annotations” ([PEP 593](https://peps.python.org/pep-0593/)) and checks consistency between variables and arguments of functions.
+If physical units are consistent, impunity rewrites the code by automatically applying conversions in the code of the function.

-impunity is compatible with regular type annotations, and development remains compatible with other static analysis tools and type checkers like [mypy](https://mypy.readthedocs.io/).
+impunity is compatible with regular type annotations, and functions decorated with impunity remain compatible with other static analysis tools and type checkers like [mypy](https://mypy.readthedocs.io/).

-In most situations, impunity will only perform minimal sanity checks on your code at import time and not impact your code.
+In most situations, impunity will only perform minimal sanity checks on your code at import time and not edit anything.

 ## Installation